 The advantages of using such a mask become the downside in this case.
-As the full-face snorkel masks are a lot more comfortable to use, a snorkeler can perform the activity for a much longer time.
-This could in very rare cases cause a build-up of carbon dioxide in the mask.
+As such a full-face snorkel mask is a lot more comfortable to use, a snorkeler can perform the activity for a much longer time.
+This could in very rare cases cause a build-up of CO2 in the mask.

 Some snorkel mask producers state straight off that their masks are meant for casual snorkelling.
 They are not meant for heavy-duty purposes since they won’t let you get enough oxygen for strenuous movement and potentially could lead to a buildup of CO2 inside the mask.

 You might also think that water getting into the mask can be of danger.
 Most of the full-face masks come with a purge valve that makes it easy to expel any water inside and therefore pretty much eliminates any risk of suffocating.

 Obviously, the first step is to get a snorkel mask from a well-known manufacturer or brand.
 Once you have it, you can follow some precautionary measures to avoid any unfortunate incidents:

 Even though it sounds quite simplistic, practice wearing your mask until you can wear and remove it quickly and easily.
 After all, you don’t know what sort of situations may arise in the water so you need to be prepared.